-The Solicitor’s Qualifying Examination is the new centralised qualification allowing law students to practice as a solicitor in England and Wales from 2021 onwards.
-For budding solicitors, this means it is important to grasp this new course and how it is assessed.
+The Solicitors Qualifying Examination (SQE) is the new centralised qualification required in order to practise as a solicitor in England and Wales from 2021 onwards.
+For budding solicitors, it is important to grasp this new regime and how it is assessed.

-To help you understand the SQE and know how to best prepare for the assessment, we’ve spoken to four students who have recently completed their SQE1 exam.
+To help you understand SQE1 and know how best to prepare for it, we’ve spoken to four students who recently sat the assessment.

 I took the SQE1 exam in November 2021 at Pearson Professional Centre, Kaplan Financial London South.

 Each day was split into two sessions of approximately two and a half hours, which covered 90 questions each.
 We had an hour lunch break in between the two sessions; however, we were advised to be back to our assigned room at least 15-20 minutes before the commencement of the second section.

 Overall, the process of preparing and revising for the SQE1 assessment took approximately six months.
 To study, I used the study materials provided by ULaw, the UK legislation website and other official sources.
 I found the database of sample questions provided by the university particularly useful as it mirrors the way in which the SQE1 exam is structured.

 I am very satisfied on how the course at the University was structured.
 The amount of material covered in each weekly unit is manageable and the manuals are very well written and easy to follow.